 Railway patrolmen are posted at various points across the railway tracks that sprawl across the country.
 Know how advanced technologies are helping the government to ensure safe working conditions for these patrolmen.

 Traveling by train is a beautiful adventure to many but there is a huge system of personnel behind the scenes to ensure that you have a safe and comfortable journey.
-If you’ve travelled by train, very often you can hear a weak whistle in the distance and a little glow amid dark tunnels.
+If you’ve traveled by train, very often you can hear a weak whistle in the distance and a little glow amid dark tunnels.
 That’s when you’ve crossed a railway patrolman.

 Railway patrolmen work for the engineering department at the Indian railways and are posted at various points across the railway tracks that sprawl across the country.
 They carry detonators, torches and other gear in their bags to help inspect or maintain the railway segments they are assigned with.